prathmesh-ka-github/ASCII-ArtGenerator/README.md

 ## 📄 Installation Intructions -

-Make sure you have -
+Make sure you have latest versions of -
 - python
 - pip